daniel-yj-yang/ml/Naive_Bayes/README.md

 ### 1. Naive Assumptions

-- Every pair of feature variables is independent of each other (Note. this assumption is generally incorrect, but NB still often works well in practice)
+- Every pair of feature variables is <b>independent</b> of each other (Note. this assumption is generally incorrect, but NB still often works well in practice)
-- The contribution each feature makes to the target variable is equal.
+- The contribution each feature makes to the target variable is <b>equal</b>.

 <hr>